Item #91 White Buildings. Hart Crane.

 White Buildings

 New York: Boni and Liveright, 1926.
 First Edition.
-Hardcover.
-1st edition of his first book (500 printed).
+His first book (500 printed).
 Contemporary signed presentation copy inscribed by Crane (in ink), “For John Wolcott in memoriam the Cleveland days ‘where cuckoos clucked to finches’ Hart Crane.”
 The quote is from Crane’s poem, For the Marriage of Faustus and Helen, page 37 of this book (I found no other copy of White Buildings inscribed with a quotation).
 Very good in a 1st printing dustjacket, the spine faded and one fold strengthened, else very good.
 Rare, one of only 2 inscribed copies sold at auction in the last 40 years, the other in a defective jacket.
 Cancelled title page with Allan Tate’s name correctly spelled, but only review copies had the uncorrected state so our copy is not a 2nd issue since it exactly replicates the book as it was for sale on the day it was published, and Crane’s own copy was also in this state.
-Very good / very good.
 Item #91

 See all items in Poetry